Discover the best Virtuals Agents with the HOL Registry Broker

 Different agent ecosystems exist for good reasons:

-- Virtuals Protocol: Tokenized ownership, community governance, on-chain economics
+- Virtuals Protocol: On-chain ownership, community governance, on-chain economics

 - HCS-10 on Hedera: High-frequency messaging, sub-second finality, low fees